vinaygopinath/androidtutorial/app/views/concept_lessons/_android_list_view.html.md

 Let's go step by step to understand each method of the custom adapter.

-* getCount() : This method tells the list view the number of rows it will require.
+* getCount() : This method tells the listview the number of rows it will require.
 This count can come from your data source.
 It can be the size of your Data Source.
 If you have your datasource as a list of objects, this value will be the size of the list.
 * Object getItem(int arg0): We have 2 method implementation of getItem.
 This method returns an object.
 This method helps ListView to get data for each row.
 The parameter passed is the row number starting from 0.
 In our List of Objects, this method will return the object at the passed index.
 * long getItemId(int arg0) : You can ignore this method.
 It just returns the same value as passed.
 This in general helps ListView to map its rows to the data set elements.
 * getView : This is the most important method.
 This method will be called to get the View for each row.
-This is the method where we can use our complex list item and bind it with the data.
-The fist argument passed to getView is the list view item position ie row number.
-The second parameter is recycled view reference(as we know list view recycles a view, you can confirm through this parameter).
+This is the method where we can use our custom listitem and bind it with the data.
+The fist argument passed to getView is the listview item position ie row number.
+The second parameter is recycled view reference(as we know listview recycles a view, you can confirm through this parameter).
 Third parameter is the parent to which this view will get attached to.

 Now we understand all the methods of custom adapter.
-Let's create our own Complex List View
+Let's create our own Custom ListView

-###Complex List Item
+###Custom ListItem

-First Step to have a complex ListView is to have a complex list item.
-Let's create a complex list item like this
+First Step to have a custom ListView is to have a custom listitem.
+Let's create a custom listitem like this
 <br/>
 <%= image_tag "list_view/list_item.png", alt: "List Item", title: "List Item" %>

 This is similar to the one used in the twitter app.

-This is the code for list item.
+This is the code for listitem.
 Look into *listitem.xml* in the sample project.

         <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"
             android:layout_width="fill_parent"